OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 A “license” is the way a copyright or patent holder grants permission or rights to someone else to use the item(s) of interest under certain legal terms and conditions.
 License conditions can include types of use allowed and how it can be shared or used for business.
 For example:

 - Commercial or non-commercial, educational use only.
-- How the artifact can be distributed, i.e., medium of distribution or format of distribution.
+- How the artifact can be distributed, i.e. medium of distribution or format of distribution.
-- How others can make use of the artifact, whether used wholly or as derivative works / to make, have made, manufacture.
+- How others can make use of the artifact, whether used wholly or as derivative works, to make, have made, manufacture.
-- The geographical scope of where the artifact can be used or sold can be specified and limited too; generally this is in case of commercial software or non-Open Source software licenses.
+- The geographical scope of where the artifact can be used or sold can also be specified and limited; generally this is in case of commercial software or non-Open Source software licenses.
 - The time limits on the right of use of the software

 All of the above terms and conditions often apply to non-Open Source software.
 In contrast, Open Source licenses typically have fewer conditions than proprietary software licenses, but the conditions they do have tend to focus on the conditions for redistributing the software to others (something which proprietary software licenses tend to try to prohibit entirely).

-A license may also include contractual terms regarding warranties, indemnification, support, upgrade, and maintenance.
+A license may also include contractual terms regarding warranties, indemnification, support, upgrades, and maintenance.

 ## Knowledge Check